 The Irish awarding bodies and qualifications authorities and Northern Ireland awarding and qualifications regulatory bodies undertook an exercise to align/cross reference the qualifications frameworks in the UK and Ireland.

-[Update November 2011] The Northern Ireland Department for Employment and Learning has recently announced a new Qualifications Comparison Servicethat uses the NARIC qualifications database.
-The service provides advice to non-national clients who wish to have their qualifications checked.
+The Northern Ireland Department for Employment and Learning (DELNI) provides advice to non-national clients who wish to have their qualifications checked.
+See Are your country's qualifications recognised in the UK? for further details.

 The National Qualifications Authority of Ireland is an agency of the Department of Education and Skills and the Department of Enterprise, Trade and Innovation and was set up in February 2001.
 It has responsibility for developing and maintaining the National Framework of Qualifications.